Regression-based proximal causal inference for right-censored time-to-event data: Univariate NCO and unmeasured confounder

 From the above exposition, we see that the coefficients in the regression models~\eqref{eq:first-stage-lm-final} and~\eqref{eq:second-stage-lm-final} correspond to the parameters in the underlying model of Equation~\eqref{eq:first-stage-linear} only if $c_{U1}\neq 0$, formalizing the requirement that $W$ needs to be relevant for $U$.
 On the other hand, if $\gamma_Z=0$, then $E(W\mid A, Z, X)$ does not depend on $Z$ and therefore may become perfectly co-linear with $A$ and $X$ such that $\beta_A$ cannot be identified from Equation~\eqref{eq:second-stage-lm-final}.
 As such, another required condition for identification of $\beta_A$ is $\gamma_Z\neq 0$, which indicates that $Z$ also needs to be relevant to $U$.
 This allows us to separate the causal effect of $A$ from the unmeasured confounding bias via $U$ through the variability in $Z$, which only appears via the model for $W$.

 We state the above two conditions as below:

-\begin{newassumption}{7A}{U-relevance of negative controls} The parameters in Equations~\eqref{eq:u-lm} and \eqref{eq:w-linear} satisfy $c_{U1}\neq 0$ and $\gamma_Z\neq 0$. \end{newassumption}
+\begin{newassumption}{7A}{U-relevance of negative controls} The parameters in Equations~\eqref{eq:u-lm0} and \eqref{eq:w-linear} satisfy $c_{U1}\neq 0$ and $\gamma_Z\neq 0$. \end{newassumption}

 As all random variables in Equations~\eqref{eq:first-stage-lm-final} and \eqref{eq:second-stage-lm-final} are observed, $\beta_A$ can be identified.
-Result~\ref{result:id-linear} motivates the following two-stage-least-squares method, which we refer to as Proximal Two-Stage Least-Squares for Survival data (P2SLS-Surv) and summarized in Algorithm~\ref{alg:p2sls-surv-linear}.
+Result~\ref{result:id-linear} motivates the following two-stage regression method, which we refer to as Proximal Two-Stage Regression for Survival data (P2SR-Surv) and summarized in Algorithm~\ref{alg:p2sls-surv-linear}.

-Inference for $\beta_A$ appropriately accounting for the uncertainty at both stages of estimation may be based on generalized method of moments (See Appendix S3) or nonparametric bootstrap.
+Inference for $\beta_A$ appropriately accounting for the uncertainty at both stages of estimation may be based on generalized method of moments (See Appendix S3) or nonparametric bootstrap~\supercite{efron1994introduction}.